rook/rook/Documentation/filesystem-crd.md

 ### Metadata

 - `name`: The name of the file system to create, which will be reflected in the pool and other resource names.
-- `namespace`: The namespace of the Rook cluster where the file system is created.
+- `namespace`: The namespace of the Ceph cluster where the file system is created.

 ### Pools